heri/studiozenkai/content/post/crystal-high-performance.md

    KEMAL_PORT=3000 ./main
    ```

-4. **Profile**:
+5. **Profile**:
     In another tab

    ```sh
    wrk -t12 -c400 -d30s http://localhost:3000/users
    ```

 We analyzed results and compared performance to our Ruby on Rails app.
-With the same postgres db, we measured ~225 rps (requests per second) for Kemal and ~5 rps for Rails, which makes our Kemal microservice 45 times faster!
+With the same PostgreSQL db, we measured ~225 rps (requests per second) for Kemal and ~5 rps for Rails, which makes our Kemal microservice 45 times faster!

 ## Crystal/Kemal vs TypeScript